-- 1. Ensure the power to the spectrograph is turned off and ensure that the switch on the rear of the spectrograph to set to OFF (0). - 2.
-Connect the power cable to the power supply input on the rear panel of the spectrograph. - 3.
-Connect the USB cable to the USB input on the rear panel of the spectrograph. - 4.
-Connect the other end of the USB cable to an available USB connection on the PC. - 5.
+- 1. Ensure that the power to the spectrograph PSU is turned off. - 2.
+Connect the power cable to the power supply input of the spectrograph. - 3.
+Connect the USB cable between the USB input of the spectrograph and an available USB connection on the PC. - 4.
 Plug in the power supply to the mains, but do not switch the power on.

-Figure 8: Connecting the Power and USB cables to the Spectrograph
+Figure 3: Connecting the power and USB cables to the spectrograph